Ethical Code of Venezia Arti

 Whenever required, the research protocols must be authorised in advance by the Ethical Committee of Ca’ Foscari University of Venice.

 When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Venezia Arti Editors, providing all the information needed to make the due adjustments.

-By means of the peer-review procedure, reviewers assist the Venezia Arti Editors and Editorial Board in taking decisions on the articles submitted.
+By means of the peer-review procedure, Reviewers assist the Venezia Arti General Editors in taking decisions on the articles submitted.
 They are expected to offer the Authors suggestions as to possible adjustments aimed at improving their contribution submission.

 Timing and conflicts of interest